Giving notice of marriage

 If your notice is referred for further investigation, staff at the Manchester Register Office will not be able to provide you with any progress reports.
 You will need to contact the Home Office about your referral at MarriageReferralTeamGeneral@homeoffice.gsi.gov.uk

 Couples wishing to marry in the Church of England or Church in Wales where one or both are non-EEA national(s) will be required to give their notice of marriage at a designated register office.

 You will need to make an appointment online, by phone or by calling in to the office.
 At your appointment you will need to bring:

 1. The current fee (see ceremonies and fees information)

-2. Passport photographs for each of you if either, or both, of you have a marriage or civil partnership visa or you are in scope of the referral and investigation scheme (see above, under "How much notice do we need to give")
+2. Passport photographs for each of you if either, or both of you have a marriage or civil partnership visa, or are in scope of the referral and investigation scheme (see above, under "How much notice do we need to give")

 - A valid passport

 - A valid national identity card issued by an EEA state or Switzerland